sersoft-gmbh/swifty-holidays/README.md

 // -> 2020-11-29
 ```

 Note that all calculations return a `HolidayDate` - a date without a time component to it.
 This isn't a general purpose timeless date.
 It simply removes the time zone problem from the calculations.
-This is also the reason why the `calendar: Foundation.Calendar` of a calculator always has its timezone set to UTC (0 seconds from GMT).
+This is also the reason why the `calendar: Foundation.Calendar` of a calculator always has its timezone set to UTC.
 Once you use the results of calculations, you should use `Foundation.Date` and `Foundation.DateComponents` again.
 This is fairly easy since you can always ask a `HolidayDate` for its `components` (which will return the matching `DateComponents`)
 or ask a calculator to return a `Date` for a given `HolidayDate` (which will use the calculators calendar to create a `Date` from the `HolidayDate`).

 ## Documentation